Jerry Brudos: Jan Susan Whitney

-Brudos encountered Whitney, a 23-year-old motorist, as he drove home from a job in Lebanon on November 26, 1968.
-Brudos later insisted this murder — much like Slawson's — was a crime of opportunity; he had simply encountered Whitney as he drove home from work and observed three individuals standing beside a broken-down Rambler alongside Interstate 5 between Salem and Albany.
+Brudos encountered Whitney, a 23-year-old motorist, as he drove home from a job in Lebanon, Oregon, on November 26, 1968.
+Brudos later insisted this murder—much like Slawson's—was a crime of opportunity; he had simply encountered Whitney as he drove home from work and observed three individuals standing beside a broken-down Rambler alongside Interstate 5 between Salem and Albany.

 After inspecting Whitney's car, Brudos claimed he could fix her vehicle, but would need to drive her to his home to collect the necessary tools.
-Whitney and her traveling companions — hitchhikers she had previously picked up — agreed to accompany him, upon the promise the two hitchhikers would first be driven to their intended destination.
+Whitney and her traveling companions—hitchhikers she had previously picked up—agreed to accompany him, upon the promise the two hitchhikers would first be driven to their intended destination.
 The two hitchhikers entered the rear of Brudos's vehicle, and Whitney the passenger seat.

-After driving the two hitchhikers to their intended destination, Brudos drove Whitney to his home, which he then entered while remaining parked in the driveway — ostensibly to retrieve the necessary tools to repair Whitney's car.
+After driving the two hitchhikers to their intended destination, Brudos drove Whitney to his home, which he then entered while remaining parked in the driveway—ostensibly to retrieve the necessary tools to repair Whitney's car.
 Brudos then discreetly entered the rear of the vehicle as Whitney remained seated in the passenger seat; he then asked her to close her eyes and describe how to tie a shoelace without opening her eyes or moving her hands.
 Whitney agreed to the challenge; Brudos then strangled her from behind with a leather luggage strap before raping her body inside the vehicle.
 He then carried her body into his garage workshop where he dressed her body in differing footwear and lingerie before repeatedly engaging in acts of necrophilia with her corpse.

 Whitney's body was left hoisted from the pulley in the workshop ceiling for two days, with Brudos later admitting to violating her body whenever he "felt the need".
 Her body was also dressed in differing lingerie and repeatedly photographed.
-Brudos also severed one of her breasts with view to usage as a paperweight, although this idea was abandoned when he noted the epoxy hardener failed to fully set.
+Brudos also severed one of her breasts to cast and use as a paperweight, although this idea was abandoned when he noted the epoxy hardener failed to fully set.
 Brudos instead stuffed the breast with sawdust before pinning the organ to a wooden board.

 According to Brudos, two days after Whitney's murder, a car crashed into his garage, knocking a hole in the wall.
 A responding policeman had looked into the resultant damage, but due to the dust, debris and darkness and the fact the hole was at ground level, failed to observe Whitney's mutilated and suspended body.
 That evening, her body was tethered to a section of scrap railroad iron and thrown into the Willamette River along with Slawson's severed foot, which had by this stage begun to decompose.